Whether you're a believer or not, we've found 10 festive facts you never knew about Christmas Day...

-If you celebrate Christmas then no doubt you will have already ordered either a lovely live fir or a fabulous fake Christmas tree.
+If you celebrate Christmas, then no doubt you will have already ordered either a lovely live fir or a fabulous fake Christmas tree.
 But why do we stick felled trees in our house and then throw a load of decorations at them?
 The evergreen fir was traditionally used in winter festivals for both pagan and Christian festivities for thousands of years as a symbol of everlasting life.
-The earliest recorded trees were used in Northern Europe, and were hung upside down from the ceilings.
+The earliest recorded trees were used in Northern Europe and were hung upside down from the ceilings.
 That’s toddler-proofing at its best.
-It was the Germans, in around the 15th century, who started decorating trees with edible goodies and small glass ornaments similar to the baubles and candy canes we use today.
+It was the Germans, around the 15th century, who started decorating trees with edible goodies and small glass ornaments similar to the baubles and candy canes we use today.

 7. Minced rabbit pie, anyone?

 Yes they are a bit of an acquired taste (we LOVE them), but the original mince pies were actually pies filled with rabbit, pigeon, pheasant and hare, alongside dried fruit and spices.
 The meat got ditched along the way, but according to tradition, we should all be making a wish on the first mince pie of the festive season.
 You then need a pie on each of the 12 days of Christmas to ensure fabulous luck for the next 12 months.
 How’s that for the true meaning of Christmas!

 8. Tinsel worth its weight in… silver!

 Not only did the Germans give us Christmas trees, amazing festive markets and pretty good sausages, they also invented tinsel!
 Kids LOVE the stuff, and although we can throw tons of it at the tree without too much damage to the wallet, when it was first used in the 15th century, it was literally made from shredded silver!
 The word tinsel comes from the Old French ‘estincele’, meaning sparkle.
 It was most definitely a luxe festive item only the few could afford.